SERVING ST. LOUIS SINCE 2009

 We consider it a priority to be as candid and accessible as possible for organizations seeking funding.

-LOIs are no longer being accepted.
+We are no longer accepting LOIs for the 2024 Grant Cycle.
 Those organizations whose LOIs demonstrate the strongest fit will be invited to submit a full application.
-These invitations are issued via email in late July and full applications are due on August 23.
-A subset of those applicants will be invited to present to our Board of Directors in mid-October, and the grant period will run from November 1, 2023 through December 31, 2024.
+These invitations are issued via email in late July and full applications are due on August 21.
+A subset of those applicants will be invited to present to our Board of Directors in mid-October, and the grant period will run from November 1, 2024 through December 31, 2025.

 What We Fund and How